sjevelazco/Ligustrum_lucidum_modeling/README.md

 # Modeling potential invasion of Ligustrum lucidum
 Codes used for Ligustrum lucidum occurrence data cleaning, environmental data processing, and spatial distribution models.
-Such result were published in XXXXX.
+Such results were be published in ....